farhaven/dnsfoo/readme.md

 =======

-This is a simple(-ish) program that watches `dhclient` lease files and IPv6 router advertisements for DNS information and calls `unbound-control forward
-<ns1> <ns2> <ns3>` to update unbounds default forward zone with the servers it
+This is a simple(-ish) program that watches `dhclient` lease files and IPv6 router advertisements for DNS information and either calls `unbound-control forward <ns1> <ns2> <ns3>` to update unbounds default forward zone with the servers it found or rewrites `/etc/rebound.conf` and sends a HUP signal to rebound to update its configuration.
-found.

 Building
 --------
 If you're running a recent OpenBSD -current which has the `pledge()` system call, a simple `make` should do the trick.
 If your system does not support `pledge()`, you can simply comment out all calls to it.

 `dnsfoo` requires a few things that are specific to OpenBSD, such as the `imsg` interface.
 If you port over `libutil`, it shouldn't be too hard to get working.